ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-app-v2.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Option 2.
-Deploying Infrastructure management as a virtual machine appliance
+# Getting started deploying Infrastructure management as a virtual machine appliance

 Complete these steps to install Infrastructure management as a virtual machine appliance.
 {: shortdesc}